jasparm/myportfolio/content/blog/run-cn.md

 While I have no plans for after I complete Caufield North, I do think that increasing my range is definitely in the sights, as by then I should be fitter and more capable of going on longer runs.
 Also hopefully it is colder by then.

-Right now what I have in terms of the website is just a screen shot of another [**program**](https://gpx.studio/) that I used as a test:
+Right now what I have in terms of the website is just a screen shot of another program, [**gpx.studio**](https://gpx.studio/) that I used as a test:

 {{ image(loc="/projects/run-cn/comp_14_02_2023.png", desc="My coverage so far", size=50) }}